Mrs. M. Cunningham

 Aims of SEND provision at St James’s Primary School

 From September 2014, all schools are required to publish details of their SEN Information Report, detailing support for pupils with special educational needs and/or a disability.
-This is referred to in our Inclusion Policy which can be found at the bottom of the page.

 In addition, schools must provide a link to services which Richmond Local Authority offer to children with special educational needs and/or a disability.